University Administrative Policies

 • Accept responsibility for monitoring the minor’s behavior to prevent interruptions to University business or instruction.

-If a minor is too ill to be sent to the regular childcare location or school, he or she generally should not be brought to the workplace or classroom.
+If a minor is too ill to be sent to the regular childcare location or school, they generally should not be brought to the workplace or classroom.
 Exceptions may be made if prior approval is obtained from the supervisor or instructor.

 Minors are not allowed in high-risk or hazardous areas as defined by the supervisor or instructor.
 These areas may include mechanical rooms, food preparation areas, areas with heavy equipment, University vehicles, or laboratories or other specialized hazardous areas.